 The following condition evaluates to

 true and creates an alert if the average value for the last 3 samples exceeds

 avg() > 50

-0. Otherwise measurements older than
+0. Otherwise the rule engine ignores measurements timestamped earlier than

 Pro Tip.
 You can also import the rule from the XML file temperature_rule.xml.

 Return to Data Entry page and submit a few commands with the value greater than